pachterlab/gget/docs/src/en/elm.md

 **Flags**
 `-u` `--uniprot`
 Set to True if `sequence` is a Uniprot ID instead of an amino acid sequence.

-Default: False.
+`-e` `--expand`
+Expand the information returned in the regex data frame to include the protein names, organisms, and references that the motif was orignally validated on.

 `-csv` `--csv`
 Command-line only.
 Returns results in CSV format.